wbic16/hello-phext/README.md

 # hello-phext

 This repository demonstrates how to work with phext from a rust context.
+Phext is 11 dimensional plain hypertext.

 ## Build